Hyundai Kona Electric interior, dashboard & comfort

 Hyundai Kona Electric dashboard

-The dashboard and controls of the Kona Electric are largely similar to the setup in the petrol and hybrid versions, although the gearshifter on the centre console is replaced by a set of buttons for park, drive, reverse and neutral.
+The dashboard and controls of the Kona Electric are largely similar to those in the petrol and hybrid versions, although the gearshifter on the centre console is replaced by buttons for park, drive, reverse and neutral.

-Older, cheaper models came with an eight-inch tablet-style touchscreen, but since the car was facelifted in 2021, every version comes with a larger 10.25-inch display.
+Older, cheaper examples came with an eight-inch tablet-style touchscreen, but since the car was facelifted in 2021, every version now has a larger 10.25-inch display.
 It sticks up from the dashboard in line with current trends, and comes with all the functionality you could wish for.
 There are buttons on the steering wheel and the layout of everything is straightforward and simple

 Equipment, options and accessories

-The Premium version ramps up the kit list with heated seats, wireless phone charging and LED headlights, while top-spec Ultimate brings a head-up display, plus ventilated front seats and a sunroof.
-Some models miss out on the plug-in car grant, however, due to their higher list prices.
+The Premium version ramps up the kit list with heated seats, wireless phone charging and LED headlights, as well as giving you a choice of the 39 or 64kWh battery.
+The top-spec Ultimate, which is only available with the larger battery. brings a head-up display, plus ventilated front seats and a sunroof.

 Infotainment, apps & sat nav

-Since the 2021 facelift, all Kona Electric models get a lovely 10.25-inch infotainment screen, plus a similarly-sized fully-digital instrument cluster.
+Since the 2021 facelift, all Kona Electric models get a lovely 10.25-inch infotainment screen, plus a similarly sized fully digital instrument cluster.
 Bluetooth connectivity for your smartphone is standard, plus Android Auto and Apple CarPlay to help you get the most out of your chosen device.
-If you don't want to use this tech, it's pleasing to know that every version comes with a built-in sat nav.
-All but the very basic models also offer wireless phone charging.
+If you don't want to use this technology, it's pleasing to know that every version comes with a built-in sat nav, too.
+All but the most basic model also offer wireless phone charging.

 In This Review